zhengshuai1001/JiKouCompany/README.md

 The key is not to prioritize what's on your schedule, but to schedule your priorities.

 Progress lies not in enhancing what is, but in advancing toward what will be.

+Pleasure in the job puts perfection in the work.